robinmattern/FormR_dev01-robin_v10116/docs/et0303_Setup-FormR-MySQL.md

  1. Lock down MySQL
     Running this script will ask you to
       - Enter a "password validation policy level": 2
-      - Enter a password for the user, root, to login to MySQL: xxxxxx
+      - Enter a password for the user, root, to login to MySQL: !PassWord1
       - Remove anonymous users?
 Yes
       - Disallow root login remotely?
 No (Yes on a production server)
       - Remove test database and access to it?
 No (ditto)